Black Friday is just around the corner, let's make it easier for you.

 Which will it be?

-We can’t put an end to the Apple and Android rivalry, but we can help you decide which one is for you.
+While we can’t put an end to the Apple and Android rivalry, we can give you the facts.

-The good news is, we’ve got incredible deals on both – with free next day delivery too!
+Our Black Friday deals haven't dropped just yet, but luckily for you we’ve got incredible deals on both Apple and Android – with free next day delivery too!